Rotator cuff tear

 Treatment may include pain medication such as NSAIDs and specific exercises.
-It is recommended that people who are unable to raise their arm above 90 degrees after 2 weeks should be further assessed.
-In severe cases surgery may be tried; however, benefits of surgery are unclear as of 2019.
-Rotator cuff tears are common.
-Those over the age of 40 are most often affected.
-The condition has been described since at least the early 1800s.
+It is recommended that people who are unable to raise their arm above 90 degrees after two weeks should be further assessed.
+Surgery may be offered for acute ruptures and large attritional defects with good quality muscle.
+The benefits of surgery for smaller defects are unclear as of 2019.